linesma/Optimus-indicator-Depreciated-/README.md

 # Additional requirement for Gnome

 - [Kstatusnotifieritem/appindicator](https://extensions.gnome.org/extension/615/appindicator-support/) extension.
 This "re-adds" the removed system tray.
-Without this extension enabled, the icon will not show in the top bar or the "system tray" section of Dash-to-Dock.
+Without this extension enabled, the icon will not show in the top bar or the "system tray" section of Dash-to-Panel.

 # Additional requirement for LXQT

-- LXQT also requires the install of the `gtk3` package from the Arch Extra Repository.
+- LXQT also requires the installation of the `gtk3` package from the Arch Extra Repository.
 ```
 sudo pacman -S gtk3
 ```